Wuhan coronavirus deaths spike again as outbreak shows no signs of slowing - Local News 8

 Cruise ships quarantined

-More than 3,600 people are currently waiting on board a cruise ship docked in Hong Kong Thursday morning, after eight travelers from mainland China who were on the ship on an earlier voyage later tested positive for the virus.
+More than 3,600 passengers and crew are currently waiting on board a cruise ship docked in Hong Kong Thursday morning, after eight travelers from mainland China who were on the ship on an earlier voyage later tested positive for the virus.

 Of those, 32 of 33 crew members who reported respiratory symptoms tested negative for the disease, with one set of results pending.
 Thousands of passengers remain untested however, as Hong Kong health officials continue to screen them.